shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Must have [url=http://java.com/download]Java for Windows[/url] installed
 [/list]

-[size=4]Running the randomizer[/size]
+[size=4]Installation[/size]

-The installer will directly modify the game files so that any new save files created while the randomized levels are in effect will be randomized.
-Uninstalling the randomized mod (via the "Uninstall" button) is not recommended until you are done with your randomized playthrough.
+This randomizer will directly modify the Prey 2017 level files.
+Any new save slots created while the randomized levels are in effect will be randomized.
+Uninstalling the randomized mod (via the "Uninstall" button) is not recommended unless you are done with your randomized playthrough.
 Existing save slots will not be affected unless you try to load them.

 [list=1]
-[*]Unzip the files anywhere.
+[*]Unzip danielle_randomizer.zip anywhere.
 Ensure danielle_randomizer.exe is in the same directory as the included data/ folder and settings.json file.
 [*]Run danielle_randomizer.exe to start up the GUI.
 [*]Specify Prey install directory.
 [*]Specify desired randomization settings.